syncfusion-content/xamarin-docs/Xamarin/Chat/Styles.md

 {% endtabs %}

-Run the application to render the following output.
+Exceuting the above codes renders the following output.

 ![Xamarin Forms Chat Hyperlink message](Styles_images/HyperLinkMessageImage.png)

 ## Date Picker message styling

-You can applies the styling for the date picker message elements by setting the various date picker message key and values in resource dictionary.
+You can style the elements of a date picker message by setting values to the in-built keys of a date picker message in resource dictionary.

 <table>
 <tr>